-The total area of cypresses in New Zealand is about 10,000 ha, of which almost half (4,700 ha) are found in the West Coast Region.
+The total area of cypresses in New Zealand is about 10,000 ha.
 The NEFD data reports all the areas and age class distribution of cypresses together.
 The location and age-class distribution of cypress plantations are shown in Figures 12 and 13.